classgraph/classgraph/README.md

 There are also methods `List<String> getNamesOfClassesImplementing(String ifaceName)` and `List<String> getNamesOfClassesImplementing(Class<?> iface)` that can be called after `.scan()` to find the names of the classes implementing a given interface (whether or not a corresponding match processor was added to detect this).
 These methods will return the matching classes without calling the classloader, whereas if a match processor is used, the classloader is called first (using Class.forName()) so that a class reference can be passed into the match processor.

+N.B.
+There are also convenience methods for matching classes that implement all of a given list of annotations.

 ```java
 // Mechanism 1: Attach a MatchProcessor before calling .scan():